Investigators no closer to finding missing teen Jayme Closs whose parents were found dead in Wisconsin home

 On a Sunday nearly one month ago, Jennifer Smith held a birthday party for her grandson at her Barron, Wisconsin home.
-Jennifer’s sister Denise Closs, who lived just a couple of miles away, came to the party with her husband Jim and their 13-year-old daughter, Jayme.
+Jennifer’s sister Denise Closs, who lived just a couple of miles away, came to the party with her 13-year-old daughter, Jayme.
+Jim Closs, who is Denise's husband and Jayme's father, was at work.

 “It was normal.
 Everybody was happy.
 I mean, Denise smiled,” Jennifer told Dateline.
 “Jayme -- she’s always been on the shy side -- quiet around big parties.
 But yeah, everything was normal.
 It was a normal day.”

-Note: Editor's Note: A previous version of this article stated James Closs was at the family gathering in Barron, Wisconsin on Sunday, October 14.
-James Closs was not at the family gathering; he was at work.